 Improving accessibility

 Based on factors such as the demographic aging of the population and social demands for improvements in accessibility at facilities utilized by many people, Mizuho has been advancing its "Heartful Project" since 2005 with the aim of improving ease of usage for its customers.
-From 2016, on the basis of the Law on the Elimination of Discrimination against Persons with Disabilities, we are endeavoring to move forward with further activities to promote barrier–free interiors and universal design projects.
+From 2016, on the basis of the Act for Eliminating Discrimination against Persons with Disabilities, we are endeavoring to move forward with further activities to promote barrier–free interiors and universal design projects.

 Banks that anyone can use conveniently